 1) Consuming prebiotics and probiotics

 Probiotics are live micro-organisms that are beneficial to your body.
-They can be supplied through consumption of foods, beverages and dietary supplements.
+They can be supplied through the consumption of foods, beverages and dietary supplements.
 Eating probiotics can increase the number of beneficial bacteria in the gut, and research has shown that in doing so, it can support a healthy gut microbiome, and prevent gut inflammation.

 Fermented foods are a natural source of probiotics, hence consuming the following may improve gut health: